EssVisionAB/document-web-public-api/README.md

 &columns=contact.zipCode will return the contacts zipcode

 Remember that the string representation of that field will be displayed so if the path references an object you will have json in the table.

-The name column of the resource is allways present.
-The default locale(sv) respresentation is 'Resursnamn'
+The name column of any resource (Document, Folder) is allways present and is not needed in query string.
+The default locale(sv) respresentation of name is 'Resursnamn'

 Example locale(sv):